TheCodingDojo/algorithms/schedules/data_structures.md

   /**
    * The constructor is executed when instantiating a new Stack() to construct
    * a new instance.
-   * @return {Stack} This new Stack instance is returned without having to
+   * @returns {Stack} This new Stack instance is returned without having to
    *    explicitly write 'return' (implicit return).
    */
   constructor() {